tsdev/spinw/docs/pages/swfiles/sw_plotspec.md

   convolution performed.
 Default is 0.

 `fontSize`
-: Font size on the plot, default is 14 pt.
+: Font size on the plot, default value is 14 pt.

 `colormap`
-: Colormap for plotting, default is stored in swpref.getpref('colormap').
+: Colormap for plotting, default value is stored in swpref.getpref('colormap').
 For single plot and for multiple plot it will be a continuous scale from white to different color.
 This is the 'auto' mode.
 Also colormap can be given